Orroral Valley Tracking Station

-The former Orroral Valley space tracking station site, October 2003.

 The Orroral Valley tracking station was an Earth station in Australia, supported Earth-orbiting satellites, as part of NASA's Spacecraft Tracking and Data Acquisition Network (STADAN).
 It was located approximately 50 km south of Canberra, Australian Capital Territory (ACT), and was one of three tracking stations in the ACT, and seven in Australia.

 Construction of the site commenced shortly after site selection in 1963 and was completed in May 1965.
-It was home to a 26 metre antenna and several smaller VHF and microwave frequency antennas.
+It was home to a 26-metre antenna and several smaller VHF and microwave frequency antennas.

 The main requirement of the station, as distinct from the long-range communication tasks of Tidbinbilla and Honeysuckle Creek, was to be able to quickly switch from supporting one satellite to another.
 The signal received from satellites in Earth orbit are relatively strong but view periods are short, a few minutes being typical.
 Many of the supported satellites used different systems for transmitting data, or for receiving commands so the station had to cope with a variety of equipment for support of the individual satellites.
 Data from the satellites were recorded on magnetic tape and air-freighted to the United States for study.